When Women Lead Differently, Everything Changes

 There is nothing soft about retaining talent, reducing conflict cycles, and making better decisions because you understand how your choices land.
 Empathy can slow you down in the moment.
 Over time, it makes you faster because you are not tripping over the same human landmines every quarter.

-If you are the woman who keeps getting asked to “help with this people thing,” or the leader who keeps handing those things to her, here is the short version.
+If you are the woman who keeps getting asked to “help with this people thing,” or the leader who keeps handing those things to her, here’s the point.

 Miriam did not set out to lead a revolution.
 She just refused, one Tuesday afternoon, to keep cushioning a system that was perfectly capable of growing up.

 When women lead differently, everything does not change overnight.
 Budgets still exist.
 Deadlines still breathe down your neck.
-Someone still forgets to mute on Zoom.
+And someone will still forget to mute, right when it matters.

 But the center of gravity shifts.
 Responsibility moves from the shoulders of a few to the structure of the whole.
 The work gets harder in the right ways and easier in the ways that finally matter.